Marcus Nilsson (footballer): Club career

-Helsingborgs
+Helsingborg

-Born in Rydebäck, Sweden, Nilsson played for his hometown club, Rydebäcks IF, before joining Helsingborgs in 2003 when he was thirteen years old.
-After progressing through the ranks at Helsingborgs, Nilsson was called up to the first team for the 2007 season and was involved in the first team pre-season matches.
+Born in Rydebäck, Sweden, Nilsson played for his hometown club, Rydebäcks IF, before joining Helsingborg in 2003 when he was thirteen years old.
+After progressing through the ranks at Helsingborg, Nilsson was called up to the first team for the 2007 season and was involved in the first team pre-season matches.
 Nilson appeared as an unused substitute in the Svenska Supercupen, as the club lost 1–0 against Elfsborg on 31 March 2007.
-It wasn't until on 1 May 2007 when Nilsson was given a first team chance by then Manager Stuart Baxter when he made his debut for Helsingborgs, starting a match and played 70 minutes before being substituted, in a 1–0 loss against IF Elfsborg, With two appearances in the 2007 season, Nilsson signed a contract with the club in September 2007.
+Manager Stuart Baxter gave Nilsson his debut on 1 May 2007, starting and playing 70 minutes before being substituted, in a 1–0 loss against IF Elfsborg, With two appearances in the 2007 season, Nilsson signed a contract with the club in September 2007.

 The 2008 season saw Nilsson struggling to make a breakthrough in the first team, with the likes of Joel Ekstrand, Andreas Granqvist and Samir Beloufa established himself in the central defence position.
 Following the departure of Granqvist and the arrival of Hannu Patronen, he made his first appearance of the season, starting the whole game, in a 1–1 draw against Göteborg on 8 July 2008.
 From July to October, Nilsson had a handful of first team appearances and formed a central defence partnership with youngsters, Ekstrand.
 However by October, he lost his first team place and was demoted to the substitute bench for the rest of the season.
 At the end of the 2008 season, Nilsson went on to make eleven appearances in all competitions.